 - a) Liquidity risk strategy to hold sufficient liquid assets to cover payment obligations under stressed scenarios which are evaluated annually.
-The maintenance of a buffer of available liquid assets over stressed payment obligations mitigates liquidity risk in lieu of holding additional capital. - b) Weekly monitoring of cash requirements with consideration of likely short-term outflows.
+The maintenance of a buffer of available liquid assets over stressed payment obligations mitigates liquidity risk in lieu of holding additional capital. - b) The core liquidity risk metric measures the coverage ratio of liquid assets over obligations at a 99.5% confidence interval over a 1-year period. - c) Monitoring via Risk MI.